 What row depth measurements are available?

-As with the row risers, row depths are designed to meet your specific needs, given the importance of sitting positions when using Lecture Theatre Seating.
+As with the row risers, row depths are designed to meet your specific needs, given the importance of sitting positions when using lecture seating.
 It is vital that lecture chairs are located at the correct distance from the writing surface in order to maximise comfort, whilst also complying with regulations in regards to means of escape.

 We have a selection of standard offerings, but we have used a range of suppliers from all across the globe, so you won’t be limited by choice.